Employment in France

-To be successful in your France job search and getting jobs you want, you need prepare France cover letter and France CV which you must email instantly to the prospective employers selected during job search in France.
+To be successful in your France job search and getting the jobs you want, you need to prepare a France cover letter and France CV which you must email instantly to the prospective employers selected during a job search in France.

-When you receive an invitation to the France job interview, you may apply for the France visa and France work permit.
-Then prepare yourself for France job interview and take a look at France dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the France job interview, you may apply for a France visa and France work permit.
+Then prepare yourself for France job interview and take a look at France dress code because how you dress is one of the most important attributes in being hired.